I was born in Kent but have lived all over the place including London, Clermont-Ferrand, Orleans and Bath.

 My other life's ambition was to be a writer and I'm lucky enough to have fulfilled that too.

-My latest book is a memoir: A Place for Everything - my mother, autism and me.
+My latest book for adults is a memoir: A Place for Everything - my mother, autism and me.
 It is about my mother, Gillian, who lived her whole life not knowing that she had autism.
 She was diagnosed at the age of 72.

 I started my career as an editor.
 My first published book was a picture book for children called Over in the Grasslands.